-He told me about how his baby had grown and how he had bought him like 2 weeks ago but I wasn’t there.
+He told me about how his baby had grown and how he had brought him like 2 weeks ago but I wasn’t there.
 He promised he would bring his child the next time he comes so that I could see him.
 His life was changed and not because I gave him money but because I gave him the word of the Lord.
 There is power in scripture and too often we down play how powerful the word of God is.
 The Bible has the power to speak life into people and I witnessed it with Brian.

 Brian brought his sweet potatoes to show us so Collin and I could buy some and you know we did!
 We were able to purchase some from Brian and also give some to our neighbor behind us.
 If I would have just given money he would be a different man.
 It was through prayerful thought and consideration that God provided a way for Brian, one that would keep on giving.

 I feel that my calling in life is to be a seed planter.
 To be honest I feel like that’s one of the worst roles because you never see the fruits of your labor, but God let me see that through Brian.
 Seeing the man that Brian is now was so encouraging because I got to see the fruits of the seeds that I had a part in planting.
-I have been trying to write this blog for 2 weeks now and I think God waited till this moment so that I could share Brian’s story with you.
+I have been trying to write this blog for 2 weeks now and I think God waited til this moment so that I could share Brian’s story with you.